Volunteer Foreign National Student Internship – Public Diplomacy (PD)

 Security Requirement: Candidate must be able to obtain and hold a non-sensitive security certification

 The U.S. Embassy in Berlin is seeking a Volunteer Foreign National Student Intern for the Public Diplomacy Office (PD).
-This internship is offered year-round with four application rounds listed below; the starting date will be discussed during the interview, while it is also dependent on passing the background check, which can take up to 3 months.
+This internship is offered year-round; the starting date will be discussed during the interview, while it is also dependent on passing the background check, which can take 3 months or more.

 BASIC FUNCTION OF POSITION

 The incumbent supports outreach activities in the Public Diplomacy Section.
 Duties may include providing support to the Cultural and Press Units, including preparing outreach materials (social media posts, presentations, pamphlets, etc.), supporting meetings with interlocutors, or conducting research.
 The incumbent assists in the organization of Embassy and public events and accompanies Embassy employees to events and meetings where appropriate and possible.
 The incumbent researches and assists with preparing reports and overall administration (documentation, filing, and communications).
 This position offers substantial flexibility and opportunities for development, but requires initiative and a high degree of self-sufficiency and strong organizational skills from the intern.

 Applicants must address each required qualification listed below with specific information supporting each item.
 Failure to do so may result in determination that the applicant is not qualified.

 EDUCATION: Present enrollment in a German university in the area of Social Sciences, International Relations, Economics, Law, (International) Business Management, Marketing, Public Affairs, Communication, American- or area Studies or a related field is required.

 EXPERIENCE: No experience required; however, public sector experience in a professional environment (previous internship or clerical work) and customer service experience are a plus.

 LANGUAGE: Level IV (fluent) English language skills and Level IV German (fluent) are required.